poshitharavi/jokes-front/README.md

-# Content for the README file

-readme_content = """

 # Jokes Microservices Platform

 This platform allows users to submit and view jokes using a microservices architecture.
 The backend services are built with NestJS, the frontend is developed using Next.js, and the platform is containerized using Docker.
 It is hosted on Google Cloud Platform (GCP) and Vercel.